PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 They can be used for most manual flight use cases such as taking off, surveys, and so on, provided your telemetry channel has a high enough bandwidth/low latency.

 Joysticks are often used in integrated GCS/manual control systems because it is cheaper and easier to integrate a joystick than a separate radio system, and for the majority of use cases, the lower latency does not matter.
-They are also prefect for flying the PX4 simulator, because you can plug them directly into your ground control computer.
+They are also perfect for flying the PX4 simulator, because you can plug them directly into your ground control computer.

 :::note
 PX4 does not _require_ a manual control system for autonomous flight modes.